Bachelor of Science in Nursing Online Degree

 - Be a leader in the profession of nursing

-CTU's online bachelor's degree programs are ranked among the Best Online Bachelor’s Programs by U.S. News & World Report for the seventh year in a row. **
+CTU's online bachelor's degree programs are ranked among the Best Online Bachelor’s Programs by U.S. News & World Report for the eighth year in a row. *

-At this time, Colorado Technical University cannot accept inquiries for the RN-BSN program from residents of the states of Delaware, Louisiana, Massachusetts, Nevada, New York, Tennessee, and West Virginia.
+At this time, Colorado Technical University cannot accept inquiries for the RN-BSN program from residents of the states of Alabama, Delaware, Louisiana, Massachusetts, Nevada, New York, Tennessee, and West Virginia.

 **Tuition cost and program length assumes a student will be awarded the maximum credit for transfer, licensure, prior experiential learning, and professional certifications, will be continuously enrolled, and satisfactorily completes all program requirements for graduation.
 Tuition and timing reflects an accelerated pace for the nursing component of the program.
 Additional courses, such as general education requirements, may be necessary dependent on credits transferred to CTU.
 The total tuition cost will increase and program length may change due to academic failure of courses and or withdrawals and drops.
 CTU cannot guarantee transfer or other credit will be accepted; please see University Transfer Credit policy.